-Swiss boss Yakin 'confused' by red card
+Switzerland's Yakin confused by red card

-Switzerland 2-0 Northern Ireland: Swiss boss Murat Yakin thought red card was for one of his staff
+Switzerland 2-0 Northern Ireland: Murat Yakin thought red card was for one of his staff

 Last updated on .From the section Northern Ireland